boazbk/tcs/OLD_lec_03_computation.md

 > # {.exercise  #exid}
 Which of the following statements is false?
    a.
-There is a NAND program to add two $4$-bit numbers that has at most $100$ lines. \
+There is a NAND-CIRC program to add two $4$-bit numbers that has at most $100$ lines. \
    b.
-Every NAND program to add two $4$-bit numbers has  at most $100$ lines. \
+Every NAND-CIRC program to add two $4$-bit numbers has  at most $100$ lines. \
    c.
-Every NAND program to  add two $4$-bit numbers  has least  $5$ lines. \
+Every NAND-CIRC program to  add two $4$-bit numbers  has least  $5$ lines. \

 > # {.exercise  #exid}
-Write a NAND program that adds two $3$-bit numbers.
+Write a NAND-CIRC program that adds two $3$-bit numbers.

 > # {.exercise  #paritycircuitex}